gryphoncommand/website/update.md

 - Replace images on all parts of website!
 - Add 2023 game and update to add 2024 later when released
 - Take and add pictures of new team leads
+- delete buisness on about page and combine with Branding to make marketing